 One of the ‘warm and fuzzy’ family experiences I enjoyed as our children grew, was listening to my husband read books to us.
 He tended to choose ‘real life’ accounts that inspired and encouraged us as Christians.

-One such book was ‘The Small Woman’ (or ‘The Little Woman’ – I’m not sure which title.)
-It’s the story of Gladys Aylward and her work in China.
+One such book was ‘The Small Woman’ (or ‘The Little Woman’) It’s the story of Gladys Aylward and her work in China.
 My purpose here isn’t to summarise the book for you, so if you aren’t familiar with Gladys’ life then I urge you to read the book – you can get it on Amazon.